I'm a member

 Printer Friendly Version

-DESCRIPTIONPhotodynamic therapy (PDT), also called phototherapy, photoradiation therapy, photosensitizing therapy, or photochemotherapy, is an ablative treatment consisting of administration of a photosensitizing agent and subsequent exposure of tumor cells to a light source of a specific wavelength to induce cellular damage.
+Photodynamic therapy (PDT), also called phototherapy, photoradiation therapy, photosensitizing therapy, or photochemotherapy, is an ablative treatment consisting of administration of a photosensitizing agent and subsequent exposure of tumor cells to a light source of a specific wavelength to induce cellular damage.
 After administration of the photosensitizing agent, the target tissue is exposed to light using a variety of laser techniques.
 For example, a laser fiber may be placed through the channel of the endoscope, or a specialized modified diffuser may be placed via fluoroscopic guidance.
-Tumor selectivity in treatment occurs through a combination of selective retention of photosensitizing agent and selective delivery of light.
+Treatment selectivity for tumor cells occurs through a selective retention of photosensitizing agent and selective delivery of light.

 The esophagus is normally lined by squamous epithelium.
 Barrett’s esophagus is a condition in which the normal squamous epithelium is replaced by specialized columnar-type epithelium known as intestinal metaplasia, in response to irritation and injury caused by gastroesophageal reflux disease (GERD).
-Barrett’s esophagus occurs in the distal esophagus, may be of any length, focal or circumferential, and can be visualized by the endoscopist as being a different color than the background squamous mucosa.
+Barrett’s esophagus occurs in the distal esophagus, may be of any length, focal or circumferential, and is visualized on endoscopy with a different color than the background squamous mucosa.
 Confirmation of Barrett’s esophagus requires biopsy of the columnar epithelium and microscopic identification of intestinal metaplasia.

 Intestinal metaplasia is a precursor to esophageal adenocarcinoma, and patients with Barrett’s esophagus are at a 40-fold increased risk for developing this disease compared to the general population.
-Esophageal adenocarcinoma is thought to result from a stepwise accumulation of genetic abnormalities in the specialized epithelium, which results in the phenotypic expression of histologic features of low-grade dysplasia to high-grade dysplasia to carcinoma.
-Most patients with nondysplastic Barrett’s esophagus do not progress past nondysplasia.
-Nondysplastic Barrett’s esophagus progresses to high-grade dysplasia at a rate of 0.9% per patient, per year.
-Progression of low-grade to high-grade dysplasia has been reported as 6%-28%.
-Once high-grade dysplasia is present, the risk of developing adenocarcinoma is 2%–10% per patient, per year, and approximately 40% of patients diagnosed with high-grade dysplasia by biopsy are found to have associated carcinoma in the resection specimen.
+Esophageal adenocarcinoma is thought to result from a stepwise accumulation of genetic abnormalities in the specialized epithelium, which results in the phenotypic expression ranging from low-grade dysplasia to high-grade dysplasia to carcinoma.
+Most patients with nondysplastic Barrett’s esophagus do not progress beyond nondysplasia; the estimted rate of progression is 0.9% per patient, per year.
+In comparison, the rate of progression from low-grade dysplasia to either high-grade dysplasia or esophageal adenocarcinoma ranges from 0.5%-13.4% per patient per year.
+Once high-grade dysplasia is present, the risk of developing adenocarcinoma is 2%–10% per patient per year; approximately 40% of patients diagnosed with high-grade dysplasia on biopsy are found to have associated carcinoma in the resection specimen.

-The indications of the U.S. Food and Drug Administration (FDA) label for porfirmer sodium are as follows:
+The indications of the U.S. Food and Drug Administration (FDA) label for porfirmer sodium as of June 2011 are as follows:

-Oral 5-ALA has not yet received FDA approval for any indication.
+As of February 2014, oral 5-ALA has not received FDA approval for any indication.
 Topical 5-ALA is used for the treatment of actinic keratoses.
 See Dermatologic Applications of Photodynamic Therapy.

-This policy only addresses the oncologic applications of photodynamic therapy and does not address its use as a treatment of actinic keratosis or age-related macular degeneration.
+This policy only addresses the nondermatologic oncology applications of photodynamic therapy and does not address its use in dermatologic applications, such as actinic keratosis and superficial basal cell cancer, or age-related macular degeneration.
 In addition, photodynamic therapy should not be confused with extracorporeal photopheresis, which involves withdrawing blood from the patient, irradiating it with ultraviolet light, and then returning the blood to the patient.
 Extracorporeal photopheresis is addressed in Plasmapheresis medical policy.

 POLICYFor Coding Guidelines see the Anesthesia Coding Policy.